lesion/memm/README.md

 - Bookmarks are stored with [RemoteStorage](https://github.com/remotestorage/remotestorage.js)
 - While tagging, a list of matched url is shown
 - Omnibar support: press .<space> on urlbar and search by tag
-- Tag you bookmark with ctrl+b
+- Tag you bookmark with ctrl+m

 ### Todo
 - Firefox porting